DanielBMarkham/Info-Ops/manuscript/chapter14.md

 On linux and a Mac, just install the latest version of .NET Core.
 You'll find instructions for installing .NET Core on your OS at [https://www.microsoft.com/net/core](https://www.microsoft.com/net/core) (Visit the site from the computer you are installing to, since Microsoft determines your computer and routes you to the appropriate place depending on your OS)

-I coded EasyAM using Mono, which is the old open-source .NET runtime for linux.
+I coded EasyAM and compiled it with Mono, which is the old open-source .NET runtime for linux.
 (It's a great tool, by the way).
 That's [here:](http://www.mono-project.com/)

 (NOTE TO BETA READERS: In Windows, you'll need to just use the bin/Debug folder for now.
 In linux, clone the project, then use mono to compile it to a single run-time file, eg "mkbundle -o easyam --deps --static easyam.exe".
 This will make a file named "easyam" that you can run from the command-line e.g. "./easyam --help")